Speakers will be added to this page as they are confirmed.

 Henry Blodget is cofounder, CEO, and editorial director of Insider Inc. Insider publishes “Business Insider,” “Tech Insider,” “INSIDER,” and other publications and is a global journalism organization with more than 500 staff members and offices and affiliates in more than 17 countries.
 Insider’s publications reach more than 200 million people worldwide each month.
 Read more

-Matt Thompson is the executive editor of The Atlantic, overseeing new editorial initiatives and planning, developing the magazine’s recruitment and talent development operations, and guiding strategy for podcasting and digital membership.
-He’s also one of the founding hosts of Radio Atlantic, the organization’s pioneer podcast.
+Matt Thompson is the editor-in-chief of the Center for Investigative Reporting and a contributing editor at The Atlantic.
+Previously, he wasexecutive editor of The Atlantic, overseeing new editorial initiatives and planning, developing the magazine’s recruitment and talent development operations, and guiding strategy for podcasting and digital membership.
+He was one of the founding hosts of Radio Atlantic, the organization’s pioneer podcast.
 Previously, as the deputy editor of TheAtlantic.com, Matt oversaw digital coverage teams and developed editorial projects in conjunction with site editors.
 Read more

 Deputy Off-Platform Editor, The New York Times